Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Methodology

 \subsection{Teacher, Student, and Predictor}

-ECG-JEPA consists of three main components: the teacher network, the student network, and the predictor network.
-Both the teacher and student networks are based on standard transformer architectures.
-The weights of the teacher network are updated using an exponential moving average (EMA) of the student network, as detailed in \ref{sec:EMA}.
-The predictor network, a smaller transformer, operates on single-channel representations, which still encode information from all leads due to the self-attention mechanism.
+ECG-JEPA is built upon three key components: the teacher network, the student network, and the predictor network, each playing a distinct role in the model's learning process.
+The teacher and student networks are based on standard transformer architectures, while the predictor network, a smaller transformer, operates on single-channel representations.
+Despite operating on single channels, the predictor effectively encodes information from all leads, leveraging the self-attention mechanism to integrate contextual dependencies.